-This delicious creamy potato soup is made even more delicious when made in an Instant Pot.
+This delicious and creamy Instant Pot Potato Soup is made even more delicious when made in a pressure cooker.
 Russet potatoes, carrots, celery and cream cheese transform this into a comforting and dreamy meal to enjoy on a chilly day!

 I mean, who doesn’t love potato soup.
-It is so dreamy and delicious.
 Enter the magical Instant Pot and this dinner classic gets even easier and more delicious!
 My family loved this recipe and I hope yours does, as well.

 Set Instant Pot to saute.
 Add the bacon pieces and cook until semi-crispy.
 Remove bacon from pot but leave the grease.
 Add the butter to the pot and allow to melt.
-Add onions and garlic and saute for 3 minutes, or until soft and fragrant.
+Next add onions and garlic and saute for 3 minutes, or until soft and fragrant.

 Add chicken broth or stock and press the potatoes/veggies down so they are fully immersed in liquid.
 Place the cover on the pot and set timer to 10 minutes on high pressure (pressure cook setting).